 –Sweet was arrested for practicing medicine without a license; and he was also arrested for selling tobacco to minors.

 My own honest and dispassionate assessment of Ossian Sweet, largely based on the evidence from Arc of Justice, is that he was a completely unremarkable man in every way , though be behaved like an elitist.
 Sweet was painfully unsociable – not developing a single enduring friendship in his entire life.
-He was also a VERY unethical man as well – he took out numerous loans claiming he was a doctor after his license was pulled.
+He was also a VERY unethical man as well e.g. he lied to his clients about medical conditions to line his own pockets; he lied about going to Europe’s best medical schools; he lied about having witnessed a lynching when he was 5-years-old; he lied about being a doctor – after his license was pulled – and took out numerous loans.
 In 1960, Ossian Sweet, deep in debt and facing eviction, his life a complete failure, committed suicide by shooting himself in the head.
 Ossian Sweet was considered no hero at the time he shot himself.

 A Planned Massacre?
 The evidence is pretty darn convincing.